KingFitzX/project/README.md

 # project description

 ## NN Parameters:
-Note that all of these are parameters for each nation.
+Note that all of these are parameters for each nation (except for `provocation`)

 Each parameter is a `float` value from 0 to 1 inclusive.